 Our mission is to unite Southwest Louisiana to address our human needs.
 In doing so, we will identify important issues while continuing to fund local organizations that improve community conditions.
 Creating lasting changes in community conditions is challenging and requires each community to work together to be successful.
 The Community Impact Business Model includes:

-United Way of Southwest Louisiana has helped people for more than seventy-five years.
+United Way of Southwest Louisiana has helped people for more than seventy-eight years.
 Through hurricanes, economic downturns, unforeseen losses and more, Southwest Louisiana has trusted United Way to provide monetary and voluntary assistance in times of need.
 As a community united, we have done just that.
 We've created a safety net, but it’s not enough.
 For our community to move forward we must continue to move people and families to positions of lasting independence.

 In order to meet the most critical needs in our community, only funding requests for programs that target the at-risk population will be considered.

 United Way SWLA is dedicated to improving community conditions by targeting and investing resources in at-risk populations.
 When considering the definition of at-risk, one must first understand that at-risk reflects a chance of or probability; it does not imply certainty.
 In addition, at-risk is a somewhat generic term, defined in different ways by different agencies and public bodies.
 Ultimately, United Way SWLA must decide how to define at-risk populations for planning and response; therefore the following factors are considered possible indicators of potential barriers: